top of page

 Floral Confetti

-Making your own floral confetti really is so easy and now is the perfect time to plant your borders and pots with some beautiful flowers, or nurture what you already have growing.
+Making your own floral confetti really is so easy and with spring just around the corner, now is the perfect time to plant your borders and pots with some beautiful flowers, or nurture what you already have growing.
 If you are not able to shop in person at the moment, do have a look at ordering online – Thompson & Morgan for example have some wonderful summer flowering collections (https://www.thompson-morgan.com/).

 Roses, delphiniums, larkspur and hydrangeas make perfect confetti, but you really can have a go with anything you love from freesias to pansies and daisies!
 Delphinium petals are one of my absolute favourites; they look particularly beautiful in wedding photos because they are so weightless and seem to float in the air - simply stunning for that all-important confetti shot.